Connecting to Linux servers with x2go

 yum groupinstall x11 mate-desktop # RHEL7 yum install xfce4-session xfwm4 xfce4-settings # RHEL8 yum install xfce4-about xfce4-datetime-plugin \ xfce4-panel xfce4-pulseaudio-plugin xfce4-screenshooter \ xfce4-taskmanager xfce4-systemload-plugin xfce4-terminal\ xfce4-whiskermenu-plugin # Still RHEL8

 yum groupinstall x11 kde-desktop # RHEL6

 And of course, install whatever applications the users will need.
-Matlab, python, etc...
+Matlab, firefox, thunderbird, eog, python, etc...

-It is possible for a machine (say, a desktop workstation) to be both x2go server and client, but it can easily become confusing.
+It is possible for a machine (say, a desktop workstation) to be both x2go server and client, but it will easily get confusing.
 I suggest you avoid that.